 The authors conclude that CF patients require careful monitoring of pancreatic status from diagnosis onwards.
 In patients carrying class 1 or 2 CFTR mutations, pancreatic insufficiency develops in the first months of life.
 The proper assessment of pancreatic insufficiency and intestinal malabsorption is crucial for the early introduction of pancreatic enzymes.

-Professor Jaroslaw Walkowiak (figure 10) of Department of Pediatric Gastroenterology and Metabolism, Poznań University of Medical Sciences, Poznań, Poland is one of Europe’s leading paediatric gastroenterologists.
+Professor Jaroslaw Walkowiak (fig.31) of Department of Pediatric Gastroenterology and Metabolism, Poznań University of Medical Sciences, Poznań, Poland is one of Europe’s leading paediatric gastroenterologists.
 He has published on many aspects of paediatric gastroenterolgy and particularly on cystic fibrosis and has been actively involved in the European CF Society’s working groups and guidelines committees.

 Wang G, Bunnell BA, Painter RG, Quiniones BC, Tom S, Lanson NA Jr, Spees JL, Bertucci D, Peister A, Weiss DJ, Valentine VG, Prockop DJ, Kolls JK.
 Adult stem cells from bone marrow stroma differentiate into airway epithelial cells: potential therapy for cystic fibrosis.
 Proc Nat Acad Sci 2005; 102:186-191.
 [PubMed]